-i.
-Describe the States method for addressing individual problems as they are discovered.
+Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+In addition, provide information on the methods used by the State to document these items.
 For individual concerns determined to have an immediate impact on the health and welfare of a waiver individual, DHCF will submit concerns to DDS on a Discovery/Remediation Form.
 The Discovery/Remediation Form will identify the immediate concern, require DDS written action for how the concern will be remediated, and provide timelines for remediation.
-Systemic concerns will be followed up and communicated to DDS during regular quality management meetings, in the format of a quarterly written report.
+Systemic concerns will be followed up and communicated to DDS during monthly quality management meetings, in the format of a quarterly written report.